 - If your training programme lasts less than five years, your first revalidation will be at the point of eligibility for your certificate of completion of training (CCT).

 - If your training programme lasts longer than five years, you will be revalidated five years after you gained full registration with a licence to practise, and again at the point of eligibility for CCT.
 This means your second revalidation may fall less than five years after your first.
 Your Annual Review of Competence Progression (ARCP) date and revalidation submission date do not need to align, and you can revalidate with fewer than five ARCPs.

 - sent to you at least three months in advance

 - recorded in your GMC Online account

 - communicated to your responsible officer via GMC Connect.

-Your responsible officer must make their recommendation on or before your revalidation submission date, during the statutory notice period (usually from four months before your date).
+Your responsible officer must make their recommendation on or before your revalidation submission date, during the statutory notice period (usually from 12 months before your date).
 You do not need to have received your CCT to revalidate.

 Your responsible officer’s recommendation

 Your responsible officer will be asked to confirm you are up to date and fit to practise.
 Their recommendation will be based on: